Was this page helpful?

 })

-err := q.Exec(); if err != nil {
+if err := q.Exec(); err != nil {

 return fmt.Errorf("error to exec delete query %w", err)